Adrian Țofei, January 2015

 - The Optical Theatre Film Festival – Rome, Italy, 6 years

-- Out for Blood: Queer Horror Festival (for LGBT short horror films) – Cambridge, England, UK, 3 years
+- Out of this World: Queer Genre Film Festival (formerly Out for Blood) (for LGBTQ+ genre films) – Cambridge, England, UK, 3 years

 - Panama Horror Film Fest – Panama, Panama, 5 years